knightjoel/zpark/upgrade.md

 % git checkout v1.1.0
 ```

-Now read the section below for the version you're upgrading to for version-
+Now read the section below for the version you're upgrading to for
-specific instructions.
+version-specific instructions.

-#### Installed by downloading a release
+### Installed by downloading a release

 Download the latest release from
 [the list of releases](https://github.com/knightjoel/zpark/releases)